dhes/cds-hooks/GrandNarrative.md

 I have created bits and pieces of CQL content over the last couple of years.
 Thinking in a broader context of implementation, I am summarizing what I have done and how I plan to move forward.

-This project bring together cql code from eight prevention reminders.
+This project brings together cql code from eight clinical reminders.
 Please keep in mind that ll of this code is intended for use in a primary care office at the point of care.

 |Title|source|repository/link|code|IG|
 |---|---|---|---|---|